lichess-org/berserk/README.rst

 Installation
 ------------

-Requires Python 3.7+.
+Requires Python 3.8+.
 Download and install the latest release:
 ::

-    pip install berserk
+    pip3 install berserk

 If you have `berserk-downstream` installed, make sure to uninstall it first!

 Features
 --------

-* handles JSON and PGN formats at user's discretion
+* handles (ND)JSON and PGN formats at user's discretion
 * token auth session
 * easy integration with OAuth2
 * automatically converts time values to datetimes